Permis Plaisance option Eaux Intérieures (EI)

 - Your original ICC is required, photocopy of your VHF licence and passport

 This equivalence application is open to any national, however, from our experience a non-EU national must also retake the CEVNI examination in French at a government facility before the application is approved.

 The French authority typically takes 4-6 weeks to process equivalence applications.

 The French foreign boating licence department have published a table clarifying what licence is needed and acceptable when cruising on French waters.
 Additionally, it states the requirements for equivalence applications depending on nationality/residency.
 Driving conditions and Equivalence table - in French or Table of licences and rights – in English.

 The completed application pack should be sent directly to:

 59508 Douai cedex

-Brexit note – as yet the French authority responsible for inland waterways foreign licences has not provided any information in relation to the equivalence application for British nationals when the UK ceases to be part of the EU, i.e. possibly as late as 31 October 2019 but may be before if a withdrawal agreement is approved.
-It is likely that UK nationals will eventually be required to retake the CEVNI in French – as all other non-EU nationals currently do, or that as a 'third country' this equivalence option is not open to anyone with a UK ICC.
+Brexit note – as yet the French authority responsible for inland waterways foreign licences has not provided any information in relation to the equivalence application for British nationals when the UK ceases to be part of the EU, i.e. extended to 31 January 2020.
+It is likely that UK nationals will eventually be required to retake the CEVNI in French – as all other non-EU nationals currently do, or that as a 'third country' this equivalence option is not open to you with a UK ICC.
 We will provide updates as soon as these become available.
 In the meantime, if, as a British national, you think you will need the EI in the future we would suggest applying through the equivalence process as soon as possible.

 1Equivalence application French government information.